SlahSbi/first/README.md

-My first page html : Recreate the structure of landing page using only HTML.
+HTML PROJECT : Recreate the structure of landing page using only HTML.